wreckbeck/book-review-site/README.md

 -  A statement welcoming feedback on the site via email, Twitter or Facebook
 -  A list of methods to contact the site maintainer via email, Twitter and Facebook

-When you are finished, review the site with another student at your table explaining the design choices you made.
+When you are finished, consider reviewing the site with another student and explain the design choices you made.

 What sectioning/semantic tags did you use and where?
 -  div